CodeMaster7000/Bulls-and-Cows/README.md

 ## About

-A Python version of the classic 2-player code-breaking game, Cows and Bulls.
+A Python version of the classic 2-player code-breaking game, Bulls and Cows.
 More information regarding rules can be found [here](https://en.wikipedia.org/wiki/Bulls_and_cows).